Dronecode/utm-adapter/spec/README.md

 __RTSP deemed inappropriate.
 Reason:__ Same as for WebRTC.

 __RTP deemed appropriate.
 Reason:__ [RTP](https://datatracker.ietf.org/doc/html/rfc3550) has been primarily designed for interactive audio and video, <q>to satisfy the needs of multi-participant multimedia conferences</q>.
 However, it can also be made to handle multi-party aircraft traffic information exchange.
+Drawback: some effort required.

 ## E. Interface for Conformance Monitoring
 TODO